 Notes

-Making this shrimp scampi recipe without white wine is incredibly easy and yields a delicious and flavourful dish without having to crack open a bottle!
+Making this recipe is incredibly easy and yields a delicious and flavourful dish without having to crack open a bottle!

-Are you wondering how to make shrimp scampi linguine without wine?
+Are you making shrimp scampi?
 Have any questions about this recipe?
 Let me know in the comments!